Category:

 (Photo by Charley Gallay/Getty Images for MasterClass)

 In 1991, Hans Zimmer had the chance to work with one of his favorite artists, Pete Haycock, on the score for Thelma & Louise.
 He then composed the score for 1993's True Romance.
 Previously, Zimmer had traveled to Africa to record traditional choirs and instruments for the film The Power of One.
 Disney learned of this and promptly hired Zimmer to compose the score for The Lion King.
-The score became one of his most defining creations, and he won countless awards for the achievement; including an Academy Award, a Golden Globe, and two Grammys.
+The score became one of his most defining creations, and he won countless awards for the achievement, including an Academy Award, a Golden Globe, and two Grammys.

 Over the next few years, Zimmer worked on films such as Crimson Tide, The Thin Red Line, and The Prince of Egypt.
 In the 2000s, Hans Zimmer worked extensively with Ridley Scott on films such as Gladiator, Black Hawk Down, and Hannibal.
 Other projects during this decade include The Last Samurai, Madagascar, The Da Vinci Code, The Simpsons Movie, Angels & Demons, and Sherlock Holmes.

 During the 2000s, Hans Zimmer also worked on video games for the first time, contributing scores for games like Call of Duty 2: Modern Warfare and Crysis.
-Although he was only peripherally involved in the development of Pirates of the Caribbean: Curse of the Black Pearl's score, he contributed more for the following sequels.
+Although he was only peripherally involved in the development of Pirates of the Caribbean: Curse of the Black Pearl's score, he contributed more to the following sequels.
 He was also heavily involved in the score of Batman Begins and The Dark Knight, although he collaborated with several other artists and composers.

 Hans Zimmer began the 2010s with a new score for Inception.
 In 2012, he once again returned to the Batman franchise with a score for The Dark Knight Rises.
 Continuing with Zimmer composed scores for The Amazing Spider-Man 2 and Batman v Superman: Dawn of Justice.
 Although he then stated that he would never compose another score for a superhero movie, he broke this promise in 2019 when he worked on Dark Phoenix.
 During this period, he also composed the score for Interstellar and gained particular acclaim after scoring Dunkirk.
-In 2018 and 2019 respectively, Hans Zimmer was announced as the composer for Wonder Woman 1984 and Dune.
+In 2018 and 2019, respectively, Hans Zimmer was announced as the composer for Wonder Woman 1984 and Dune.

 Personal Life